HiRISEAI/hiriseai.github.io/_posts/2022-3-3-training-projectedgan-by-using-the-fastgan-generator-with-the-hirise-dataset-in-google-colab.md

 **References**

-A. Sauer, K. Chitta, J. Muller, A. Geiger.
-Projected GANs Converge Faster.
+A. Sauer, K. Chitta, J. Muller, and A. Geiger.
+Projected GANs converge faster.
 In Neural Information Processing Systems (NeurIPS), 2021.

 B. Liu, Y. Zhu, K. Song, and A. Elgammal.
 Towards faster and stabilized gan training for high-fidelity few-shot image synthesis.
 In Proc. of the International Conf. on Learning Representations (ICLR), 2021.